dekoza/mtgpl/docs/_sources/HOU.rst.txt

 :mtgtip:`Visage of Bolas<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f29bbfe2-d59f-4361-8ea4-6a8d1b909769.jpg?1562820069|https://scryfall.com/card/hou/208/visage-of-bolas?utm_source=api>`
    When Visage of Bolas enters the battlefield, you may search your library and/or graveyard for a card named Nicol Bolas, the Deceiver, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

    |tap|: Add |mana_u|, |mana_b|, or |mana_r|.